Data-Based Modeling for Multiphase Reacting Flows

-CTRFL is currently recruiting a Postdoctoral Research Associate for a project that will develop computational simulation and modeling tools for offshore wind turbine wakes, the induced subsurface flow, and the subsequent influence on sediment transport in coastal waters by combining elements of both physics-based and data-based modeling approaches.
-Relevant expertise of interest includes Large Eddy Simulation of multi-physics turbulent flows, Direct Numerical Simulation of interfacial flows and waves, and/or computational simulations and modeling of wind turbines.
+CTRFL is currently recruiting a Postdoctoral Research Associate for a project that will develop data-based models for multiphase reacting flows relevant to energy systems.
+Relevant expertise of interest includes data-based modeling and computational modeling of multiphase and/or reacting flows.
+This appointment is joint with the Multiphase Flow Group led by Prof. Sankaran Sundaresan in the Department of Chemical and Biological Engineering.
 The appointment will be for one year with possible renewal for a second year based on satisfactory performance.
-The start date is on or after July 1, 2020.
+The start date is on or after February 1, 2021.
 Apply online and inform Prof. Mueller via email once you have submitted your application or for additional information.

 Presidential Postdoctoral Research Fellow

 The Presidential Postdoctoral Research Fellows Program recognizes and supports scholars who can contribute to Princeton University’s diversity, broadly defined, including members of groups that have been historically and are presently underrepresented in the academy or in particular disciplines.
 The Fellows have a fully-funded one-year appointment renewable for a second year.
 Eligible applicants interested in working with CTRFL should directly contact Prof. Mueller as soon as possible and include a CV in their initial communication.
-The 2020 deadline has passed, but the deadline for the 2021 cohort is anticipated to be December 2020 (for a July 2021 start date).
-Information on the 2020 cohort can be found on the following website: 2020 Presidential Postdoctoral Research Fellows.
+The application deadline for the 2022 cohort is anticipated to be December 1, 2021 (for a start date between July 2022 and September 2022).
+Information about the program can be found on the following website: Presidential Postdoctoral Research Fellows.